 Sharing a roof with the DeWitt Wallace Museum, the Abby Aldrich Rockefeller Folk Art Museum is the curator of paintings, sculptures, and other creations from self-trained artists and craftsmen.
 It is one of the largest collections of American folk art.

 Groups visiting the museum should not miss the featured exhibits.
-In A Century of African-American Quilts, you can admire the intricate and colorful quilts created by African-American artists that span more than a century after 1875.
 In honor of the museum’s anniversary, there are two exhibits paying tribute to folk artists.
 We the People: American Folk Portraits features a collection of early American portraits, usually of those members of the middle and lower classes that would not have been recorded without the folk painters who captured their lives.
 America’s Folk Art celebrates six decades of the museum and pays tribute to Mrs. Rockefeller, who started collecting folk art in the 1920s.

 The museum also features several ongoing exhibits for visitors to enjoy.
 Peruse the wide range of instruments played by folk musicians in the Cross Rhythms: Folk Musical Instruments exhibit, featuring banjos, fiddles, dulcimers and more from the 19th and early 20th centuries.
 Or check out some old-school street art, including signboards, carousel animals and storefront figures in the Sidewalks to Rooftops: Outdoor Folk Art exhibit.

 Colonial Williamsburg also offers an array of excellent and engaging Evening Programs from Witch Trials in the Courthouse to the only Ghost Tour that takes you inside the buildings.